Canso, Nova Scotia

-Canso is a community in Guysborough County, on the north-eastern tip of mainland Nova Scotia, Canada, next to Chedabucto Bay.
-In January 2012, it ceased to be a separate town and as of July 2012 was amalgamated into the Municipality of the District of Guysborough.

-The area was established in 1604, along with the original Port-Royal.
-The British construction of a fort in the village (1720), was instrumental in contributing to Dummer's War (1722–1725).
+Canso (Scottish Gaelic: Baile Chanso) is an unincorporated community and former incorporated town in Guysborough County, Nova Scotia, Canada.
+Canso lies on the far north eastern tip of mainland Nova Scotia at the mouth of Chedabucto Bay.
+It was incorporated as a town in 1901.
+In January 2012, it ceased to be a separate town, and was amalgamated into the Municipality of the District of Guysborough in July 2012.
+The area was first settled as a fishing settlement in the 1600's.
+The construction of a British fort in the village in 1720 was instrumental in contributing to the outbreak of Dummer's War in 1722.
 The town is of national historic importance because it was one of only two British settlements in Nova Scotia prior to the establishment of Halifax (1749).
 Canso played a key role in the defeat of Fortress of Louisbourg.
 Today, the town attracts people internationally for the annual Stan Rogers Folk Festival.

 Geography

 The community is located on the southern shore of Chedabucto Bay.
 The southern limit of the bay is at Cape Canso, a headland approximately 3 km southeast of the community.

 Canso is the southeastern terminus of Trunk 16, an important secondary highway in Antigonish and Guysborough counties.

 As the community is situated on the end of a peninsula jutting into the Atlantic Ocean, Canso frequently experiences fog, particularly during the warmer summer months when continental air temperatures collide with cooler ocean temperatures offshore.